-Slightly spicy and incredibly flavorful, this Mapo Eggplant (Mabo Nasu) is an adaptation of Chinese food that’s very popular in Japan.
-Served over hot steamed rice, you’ll have a satisfying weeknight meal!
+Slightly spicy and incredibly flavorful, this tender Mapo Eggplant (Mabo Nasu) recipe is a Chinese-style dish that’s very popular in Japan.
+Served over hot steamed rice, you’ll have an easy and satisfying weeknight meal in just 30 minutes!

 Growing up, my mom would include her favorite eggplant in a lot of dishes, but I was never too fond of that.
 It wasn’t until I became an adult and cooking my own food that I started to discover a newfound love for the vegetable.
 And one of my absolute favorites is Mapo Eggplant (麻婆茄子).
 Here, the eggplants are cooked until tender and so full of flavors from the sauce.